 EurObservER is a Renewables promoting organisation supported by the European Union.
 They publish as promotional material for Renewables, the installations and output achieved on an annual basis.
 These data have been collated since 2008 to develop this post.

-The corresponding historic capacity factors being achieved by the Weather Dependent Renewables in Europe can be seen below:
+The corresponding historic capacity factors being achieved by the Weather Dependent Renewables in Europe showing their variability can be seen below:

 A Comparative Cost Model